The 15 Best Places to Visit in Italy for History, Art and Endless Beauty

 4. Explore Ancient Ruins in Rome

-In addition to the standard visit to the stands of the Colosseum, make sure to book an exciting tour of Hypogeum, an underground area.
-In those underground rooms, gladiators were preparing before taking the wooden elevator to the stage in search of glory in front of 70,000 enthusiastic spectators.
+In addition to the standard visit to the stands of the Colosseum, make sure to book an exciting tour of the Hypogeum, an underground area.
+In those underground rooms, gladiators prepared before taking the wooden elevator to the stage in search of glory before 70,000 enthusiastic spectators.

 The Roman Forum is positioned near the Colosseum.
-Palaces, the senate, courts, and markets were located on this former square.
-There was a business and shopping center in Rome.
+Palaces, the senate, courts, and markets were located on this former square, which was a business and shopping center in Rome.

-Those who would come to Rome for the first time enthusiastically watched the grandiose statues of Roman emperors and imposing marble buildings.
+Those who came to Rome for the first time enthusiastically admired the grandiose statues of Roman emperors and the imposing marble buildings.
 Today, the Roman Forum is one of the most important archaeological sites in Italy.

 Roman emperors built palaces and temples there, so this place is considered the oldest part of Rome.
 Visit the House of Augustus, the remains of the palace of the first Roman emperor, on the walls of which you can still see painted frescoes.